caginer/collectorvault/README.md

 Just run as a springboot APP in any of your trusted IDE.

-Project contains openapi-ui extensión, you can access trought http://localhost:8080/swagger-ui/index.html when the API is running in local to test the functionality

 Current functions of the API are as follow:

 POST /api/coleccion >> Insert a new collection